 This is not unusual (though publishers would have us believe the entire circulation sees an ad whenever it runs).
 The fact is, the highest seeing score (seeing by the way is NOT response), was a 99% score measured by by Starch in a BUSINESS WEEK issue that carried a Honeywell “pop up” insert (that is, a city “popped up” when the reader opened the insert).
 The interesting thing about that statistic is 1% missed it — and you miss the 3-D pop up insert by NOT opening up the magazine (which, by the way, does happen!).
 Care must be exercised whenever measurements are provided.

 In any case, the BUILDINGS white paper offers sound arguments about the behavior of readers in this digital age we live in.
 Hopefully, it will help you when you shoot your marketing arrows into the air, it will help you figure out the “where” they fall!
-For more information, or if you would like to have a discussion on the impact of the Internet including social media on lead generation, go to http://intrln.com/contact and talk to us.
+For more information, or if you would like to have a discussion on the impact of the Internet including social media on lead generation, or a copy of the white paper, go to here and talk to us.
 Thank you!